sequenceiq/blog/source/_posts/2014-07-15-announcing-cloudbreak.markdown

 published: false
 ---

 Today is a great day for us - we are announcing the first public beta version of our open source and cloud agnostic Hadoop as a Service API.
 During our daily work with large Hadoop clusters in the cloud, Dockerized environments and bare metal we were doing the same things over and over again.
 Although we are automating always everything we felt that something is missing - an open source, cloud agnostic Hadoop as a Service API.
+Welcome **Cloudbreak**.

-When we have started to work on Cloudbreak - first of all to solve our internal needs - we set the following criteria:
+When we have started to work on Cloudbreak - first of all to solve our internal needs at SequenceIQ - we set the following criteria:

-* Use open source software and be *open source* under Apache 2 license
+* Use open source software and be **100% open source** under Apache 2 license
 * Have the ability to quickly launch arbitrary sized Hadoop clusters
 * Be cloud provider agnostic and create an SDK which allow to quickly add new providers
 * Have a REST API and a CLI in order to be able to automate the whole process